- See a full list of publications

 Dawn trained as a historian, completing her PhD and post-doctoral research fellowship in the School of History at the University of Birmingham.
 She has also taught medieval history at the University of Leeds.
 Most recently, she was Professor of Medieval Archaeology at the University of Sheffield, where she was also Deputy Faculty Director of Research & Innovation (PG matters) (2009-2013), Head of Department (2014-18), and Acting Vice President for Arts & Humanities (2017-18).
 She joined the Department of Archaeology and Centre for Medieval Studies at York in September 2018.

-Dawn is currently completing a book on the medieval castle of Sheffield (South Yorkshire) in collaboration with Prof. John Moreland (University of Sheffield), entitled Sheffield Castle and its Legacy.
+Dawn is currently completing a book on the medieval castle of Sheffield (South Yorkshire) in collaboration with Prof. John Moreland (University of Sheffield), entitled Sheffield Castle - Archaeology, Archives and Regeneration, 1927-2018.
 Demolished during the English Civil War in the mid-seventeenth century, the former castle has continued to have a profound impact on the development of the city, which is better known for its industrial history than its medieval heritage.
 This book sets out to present a very different version of Sheffield’s past, revealing just how important the medieval history of the city continues to be.
-She has also been collaborating with Sheffield colleagues in Architecture and Computer Science on the ways in which heritage can inform urban regeneration, and she is PI on an AHRC/EPSRC funded project to build a digital model of the castle, with input from design specialists Human Studio, and to develop an Augmented Reality app.

 She is also working with Prof. Julian Richards on the site of the Viking Great Army’s winter camp at Torksey (Lincolnshire).
 Their new project, Tents to Towns, explores the broader impact of the Viking Great Army on England.
 This research is destined to appear in two forthcoming books that she will be writing with Julian entitled The Viking Great Army and the Making of a Nation (Thames & Hudson; due for completion in 2019), and Tents to Towns: the Viking Great army and its legacy (OUP; 2021).